rokath/tcobs/README.md

 [![Coverage Status](https://coveralls.io/repos/github/rokath/tcobs/badge.svg?branch=master)](https://coveralls.io/github/rokath/tcobs?branch=master)
 ![GitHub issues](https://img.shields.io/github/issues/rokath/tcobs)

-##  1. <a name='ATTENTION'></a>ATTENTION
+##  1. <a name='Overview'></a>Overview

-* The current TCOBSv1 code is stable and ready to use without limitations:
+* The TCOBSv1 code is stable and ready to use without limitations:
   * Encoding and decoding in **C**.
     * Decode code in C is smaller than TCOBSv2 code.
   * Encoding and decoding in **Go** using CGO possible.
   * Decoding in **Go** (for the PC side).
   * Further TCOBSv1 development is not planned.
-* The current TCOBSv2 code is stable and ready to use without limitations:
+* The TCOBSv2 code is stable and ready to use without limitations:
   * Encoding and decoding in **C**.
     * Encoded data are smaller than TCOBSv1 code.
   * Encoding and decoding in **Go** using CGO possible.